BenjaminBrandmeier/angular2-image-gallery/README.md

 [![npm version](https://badge.fury.io/js/angular2-image-gallery.svg)](https://badge.fury.io/js/angular2-image-gallery)
 [![npm downloads](https://img.shields.io/npm/dt/angular2-image-gallery.svg)](https://www.npmjs.com/package/angular2-image-gallery)

-A responsive image gallery designed for high resolution images.
+Responsive image gallery designed for high resolution images.

 The project consists of a gallery, a viewer and a script for image preparation.

 Before using the gallery, you have to process all of your images that will be part of your gallery with the node.js script.
-The processed images will be stored to your applications assets.
+The processed images will be stored to your applications assets or, if you'd like to, at a remote location.
 During runtime everything runs client-side and there is no separate server-side communication involved.
 The viewer takes care that an optimal image quality is served based on the device resolution.

 ## Demo